 While second cities often struggle to shake off a negative reputation, Osaka is something of an exception to the rule.
 It is a truly vibrant, futuristic city with a vast metropolitan area home to around 20 million people, ranking amongst the world’s largest.

-Osaka is a great option for anyone looking to live in a large, 24-7 Japanese city whilst not having to spend quite as much as it costs to live in Tokyo.
-At around 170,000 Yen per month according to our calculations, when it comes to the major urban areas, Osaka certainly ranks amongst the cheapest cities to live in Japan.
+Osaka, which also features on our Japan backpacking route, is a great option for anyone looking to live in a large, 24-7 Japanese city whilst not having to spend quite as much as it costs to live in Tokyo.
+When it comes to the major urban areas, Osaka certainly ranks amongst the cheapest cities to live in Japan with living costs that are around 30% cheaper than those in the capital.

 A port city, Osaka is a major financial centre – home to large electronics companies such as Panasonic and Sharp.
 However in such a gigantic place, it’s not hard to escape the business world with many hip neighbourhoods such as Namba, Horie and Amemura, prime for living, drinking, dining and exploring.